electric-eloquence/gulp/docs/why-gulp-3.md

 preprocessing (as well as many many other tasks) up to end-users.

 Fepper enables this extensibility by giving users the ability to declare extension tasks.
-These, in turn, are declared as optional dependencies to core tasks.
+These, in turn, are declared as optional dependencies within a hierarchy that runs them along with core tasks.

 gulpfile.js: